Battle of Hwacheon: Battle

-General Hoge ordered the Marines to pull back to the Kansas Line as part of a general realignment of IX Corps.
+Hoge ordered the Marines to pull back to the Kansas Line as part of a general realignment of IX Corps.
 This would not be an easy maneuver because it would require disengaging under fire and making several river crossings.
-To do this, General Smith had to restore tactical unity prior to movement.
+To do this, Smith had to restore tactical unity prior to movement.
 The 1st Marines was reunited on the morning of the 24th when 1/1 Marines, which had been hotly engaged while attached to the 7th Marines for the past few days, rejoined the regiment.
 Concurrently, 3/1 Marines, conducted a fighting withdrawal protected by Marine, Navy and Air Force air strikes and artillery fire by Marine and Army units.
 The battered 3rd Battalion passed through the 2nd Battalion and then both units fought their way back to the high ground covering the river crossing.
 The regiment was under continuous fire during the entire movement and suffered numerous casualties en route.
 At the same time, 3/7 Marines, set up farther south on Hill 696 to defend the Chuncheon-Kapyong road as well as the southern ferry sites.
 This key position, the southernmost high ground, dominated the Chuncheon Corridor and the Pukhan River and would be one of the last positions vacated.
 On the right, the 5th Marines and the 1st KMC pulled back harassed by only scattered resistance.
 The resultant shortening of the division front allowed Smith to pull the 7th Marines out of the lines and use it as the division reserve.
 By the evening of 24 April, the 1st Marine Division's lines resembled a fishhook with the 1st KMC at the eye in the north, the 5th Marines forming the shank and the 1st Marines at the curved barb in the south.
 The 7th Marines, less the 3rd Battalion, was charged with rear area security and its 1st and 2nd Battalions were positioned to protect river crossings along the route to Chuncheon as well as the town itself.